stretchr/testify/README.md

 When submitting an issue, we ask that you please include a complete test function that demonstrates the issue.
 Extra credit for those using Testify to write the test code that demonstrates it.

 Code generation is used.
-Look for `CODE GENERATED AUTOMATICALLY` at the top of some files.
+Look for `Code generated` at the top of some files.
 Run `go generate ./...` to update generated files.

 We also chat on the [Gophers Slack](https://gophers.slack.com) group in the `#testify` and `#testify-dev` channels.